shadabshaukat/oracle-sales-data-example-pandas/README.md

-# Oracle Sales Data Example
+# Oracle Sales Data Example Pandas

 In data warehousing, there are two main types of tables: dimension tables and fact tables.
 This is a simple example of a facts and dimension tables in an Oracle Datawarehouse.